whummer/jaxb-facets/README.txt

 It aims to automate the creation of facets specific versions of the jaxb-api and jaxb-impl using maven.

 A jaxb jira is outstanding to integrate this stuff directly into JAXB RI.
-If and when that happens this project will be obselete (which we are looking forward to!)
+If and when that happens this project will be obselete (which we are looking forward to!).

 http://java.net/jira/browse/JAXB-917